io-gui/io/docs/elements/button.md

 ### `<io-button>` ###

+<io-button></io-button>

 A simple button element.

 When clicked or activated by space/enter key, it calls the `action` function with optional `value` argument.
 It also emits a bubbling `button-clicked` event.

-When focused, the arrow keys navigate to the nearest focusable sibling element.
+When focused, arrow keys will change focus to the nearest focusable element in the chosen direction.

 #### Properties ####